Curriculum & Course Catalog

 Math IV

 Math IV is a culminating course in the foundations of mathematics that will prepare students for further study in courses such as statistics or calculus.
-Math IV has a large focus on the study of trigonometry and analytic trigonometry, but other pre-calculus topics are present as well such as vectors, polar coordinates, parametric equations, sequence & series and/or matrices.
+Math IV has a large focus on the study of trigonometry and analytic trigonometry; other precalculus topics include vectors, polar coordinates, parametric equations, sequences & series and/or matrices.
 The honors sections spend the last third of the year beginning Calculus with a study of limits and derivatives.

 Prerequisite: Math III